top of page

 3D text saying "I Hope This Finds You Well" on pink and orange background.
 Desk and chair with a person partially visible.
 Author: Natalie Sue.

-This engaging workplace novel follows Jolene Smith, an Iranian Canadian administrative assistant whose habit of venting in invisible email text backfires, landing her in sensitivity training.
-When an IT glitch gives her unexpected access to her coworkers’ emails, she becomes entangled in their secrets and office politics, prompting her to confront her own past and personal struggles.
+This engaging workplace novel follows Jolene Smith, an Iranian Canadian administrative assistant.
+Her habit of venting in invisible email text backfires, landing her in sensitivity training.
+When an IT glitch gives her unexpected access to her coworkers’ emails, she becomes entangled in their secrets and office politics.
+This prompts her to confront her own past and personal struggles.

 Told through Jolene’s wry first-person voice alongside email and DM transcripts, the story blends humour with heartfelt exploration of trauma, mental health, and identity.
-Jolene is flawed but compelling, and the supporting cast is richly drawn, capturing both the absurdities and the quiet hardships of office life.
+Jolene is flawed but compelling.
+The supporting cast is richly drawn, capturing both the absurdities and the quiet hardships of office life.
 Smart, empathetic, and surprisingly moving, this is a thoughtful and entertaining read.

-If you’ve read any of these books or have recommendations you think I should pick up next I'd love to hear from you in the comments.
+As we approach December, I am excited to continue my reading journey.
+If you’ve read any of these books or have recommendations you think I should pick up next, I'd love to hear from you in the comments.
 Here’s to a December filled with even more great stories!
 I am getting a bookvent for December!

 Lucy xx